dask/dask/docs/source/task-launch.rst

 *Note: this interface is new and experimental.
 It may be changed without warning in future versions.*

-Alternatively we submit tasks from other tasks.
+We can submit tasks from other tasks.
 This allows us to make decisions while on worker nodes.

-To do this we will make a new client object on the worker itself.
-There is a convenience function for this that will connect you to the correct scheduler that the worker is connected to.
+To submit new tasks from a worker that worker must first create a new client object that connects to the scheduler.
+There is a convenience function to do this for you so that you don't have to pass around connection information.
+However you must use this function ``local_executor`` as a context manager to ensure proper cleanup on the worker.

 .. code-block:: python